rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 and the editor will format your code according to the rules defined in the file for whatever type of file is being edited.

-It's supported by default in the Atom editor.
+It's supported by default in Atom and other editors.